What’s the best defense against the probable inevitability of unemployment?

 Keep your resume and other personal marketing materials up to date and at the ready.

-Haven’t done anything yet to define your brand and create targeted personal marketing materials (LinkedIn profile, resume, bio, etc.)?
+Haven’t done anything yet to define your brand and create targeted personal marketing materials (LinkedIn profile, resume, biography, etc.)?

 Get to work on your personal brand.